 Activision Blizzard, Inc (ATVI) Gains But Lags Market: What You Should Know

 Investors will be hoping for strength from ATVI as it approaches its next earnings release, which is expected to be November 2, 2021.
 The company is expected to report EPS of $0.71, unchanged from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $1.88 billion, up 6.4% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.88 billion, up 6.4% from the year-ago period.

 ATVI's full-year Zacks Consensus Estimates are calling for earnings of $3.85 per share and revenue of $8.78 billion.
 These results would represent year-over-year changes of +10.95% and +4.34%, respectively.

-Any recent changes to analyst estimates for ATVI should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+It is also important to note the recent changes to analyst estimates for ATVI.
+These revisions help to show the ever-changing nature of near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.72% higher.
-ATVI is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.72% higher within the past month.
+ATVI is currently a Zacks Rank #3 (Hold).

-Investors should also note ATVI's current valuation metrics, including its Forward P/E ratio of 20.1.
-This valuation marks a no noticeable deviation compared to its industry's average Forward P/E of 20.1.
+Valuation is also important, so investors should note that ATVI has a Forward P/E ratio of 19.57 right now.
+Its industry sports an average Forward P/E of 19.57, so we one might conclude that ATVI is trading at a no noticeable deviation comparatively.

 The Toys - Games - Hobbies industry is part of the Consumer Discretionary sector.
-This industry currently has a Zacks Industry Rank of 180, which puts it in the bottom 30% of all 250+ industries.
+This group has a Zacks Industry Rank of 178, putting it in the bottom 30% of all 250+ industries.